-This group shares skills, knowledge, resources, and inspiration to help ourselves and our communities use much LESS (Less Energy, Stuff & Stimulation*), build resilience, and transition to a post-fossil fuel world, all the while improving quality of life.
+This group shares skills, knowledge, resources, and inspiration to help ourselves and our communities use much LESS (Less Energy, Stuff & Stimulation), share more, build resilience, and transition to a post-fossil fuel world, all the while improving quality of life.
 All who aspire to transition from fossil-fueled extravagance towards a post-carbon future are welcome.

-It is easy to be overwhelmed by the interrelated challenges of our age: oil & resource depletion, climate change, economic instability, biodiversity loss, pollution, and other manifestations of ecological overshoot and the limits to growth of industrial society; along with inequity, financial insecurity, stress, time poverty, and social isolation.
+It is easy to be overwhelmed by the interrelated challenges of our age: climate change, oil & resource depletion, economic instability, biodiversity loss, pollution, and other manifestations of ecological overshoot and the limits to growth of industrial society; along with inequity, financial insecurity, stress, time poverty, and social isolation.
 However, there is still much we can do to mitigate these challenges and add more joy to our lives.

 Events may be workshops, skill shares, discussions, or social get-togethers and will take place at libraries, community spaces, parks, or private homes around the DC area.